-Protect the domestic hot water circuit against freezing by using an accessory that is supplied on request (antifreeze kit) comprising two electric heating elements, the relevant wiring and a control thermostat (carefully read the installation instructions contained in the accessory kit pack).
+Protect the domestic hot water circuit (when paired with a storage tank unit) against freezing by using an accessory that is supplied on request (antifreeze kit) comprising an electric resistance, the relevant wiring and a control thermostat (carefully read and follow the installation instructions contained in the accessory kit pack).

-In the previously listed conditions ad with the addition of the antifreeze kit, the appliance is protected against freezing up to a temperature of -15°C.
+In the previously listed conditions ad with the addition of the antifreeze kit, the appliance is protected against freezing up to a temperature of -15 $^{\circ}$ C.